 Item 10.
 Additional Dollar Withholding Amount:

 Enter the additional dollar amount you want withheld from each annuity payment.
 This includes all accrual payments regardless of the amount of the accrual.
 Use the amount from line 1 of the Multiple Pensions/More Than One Income Worksheet on page 6.
 Show whole dollars.
 Do not show cents.
+A maximum amount of $998 is allowed in this field.

 Item 11 Signature and Date,